 - ATTACHMENT A | COMMITTEES

-In these and all other by-laws of the Association, unless context otherwise requires or specifies:
+In these and all other by-laws of the Association, unless the context otherwise requires or specifies:

-- “Board”, “the Directors”, and “Board of Directors” means the Directors of the Association as outlined in Article 6.
+(h) “Board”, “the Directors”, and “Board of Directors” means the duly elected Directors of the Association at the applicable time;

-- The headings in these bylaws are inserted for convenience of reference only and shall not be considered in constructing the terms there of or to be deemed in any way to clarify, modify, or explain the effect of any such terms.
+(l) The headings used in the Bylaws are inserted for reference purposes only and are not to be considered or taken into account in construing the terms or provisions thereof; or to be deemed in any way to clarify, modify or explain the effect of any such terms or provisions.